jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/events.md

 Your team needs to keep track
 of these situations and solve them, so we can resume our assessments.
-The place on the ASM where you can see a cumulative record of solved and unsolved events in your group is the Events section.
+The place on the ARM where you can see a cumulative record of solved and unsolved events in your group is the Events section.